 FAQ’s

-How long lips are swollen after filler?
+How long are lips swollen after filler?

 After receiving lip filler treatment, many patients observe that their lips are more swollen on the first day, particularly in the morning.
 This swelling typically subsides within two to three days of the procedure, and is expected to completely subside within two weeks of the procedure.